We answer a popular question: is it possible to plant an orchid in ordinary land?

 If everything is done correctly: the orchid variety is correctly identified, it is really terrestrial, the soil is well mixed and the transplantation went without injuries, then the plant will certainly be accepted.
 And soon your orchid, growing in the ground, will thank you with a magnificent bloom!

-Watch the video: Planting Iris (May 2024).
+Watch the video: Planting Iris (December 2024).

 Leave Your Comment